unitartu-remrob/remrob-server/README.md

 ### Limitations & issues:

-- If port mapping is used, then after starting the container it takes about half a minute before it loads the graphical gnome config for the user.
-With macvlan no such delay encountere
+- For reasons unknown after starting the container it takes about half a minute before it loads the graphical gnome config for the user.
 - For some reason after the 9th container the vnc servers running in new containers become unresponsive (10+)
 - Cannot edit files that require sudo privileges with GUI applications (e.g. `sudo gedit /etc/hosts`), must use a CLI editor (e.g. nano)
 - SYS_ADMIN container privileges currently required to run systemd, which is needed for gnome